JacobLey/leyman/README.md

 - test
   - Runs full test suite for package

-Try running `nx run-many -t test --parallel=1` to build, analyze, and test the entire package!
+Try running `nx run-many -t test` to build, analyze, and test the entire package!

 See individual packages for documentation.